 A Guide to Singapore Incorporation

 Notably, Singapore was ranked top in the World Bank’s annual survey of 189 economies on the Ease of Doing Business for the tenth consecutive year.
 The World Bank’s annual survey considered the administrative burden of the tax system, ease of obtaining utilities and the number of procedures to be completed before a company could be incorporated.

-Requirements for Incorporating a Singapore Company
+What are the Requirements for Incorporating in Singapore

 Before incorporating a company in Singapore, the business owners should first decide on several things and ensure that certain items are prepared prior to incorporation, namely:

 - The company’s principal activities (the company can select up to a maximum of two)